nviennot/irb-config/README.md

 How to use
 ----------

-* All the goodies are automatically loaded into your rails console, `rails c` and you go straight to heaven.
+* All the goodies are automatically loaded into your rails console.
-* If Mongoid emits too much noise (For example you are running all your tests), you can make it quiet with `Mongoid.logger.level = Logger::WARN`.
-Note that `Rails.logger == Mongoid.logger`.
 * Use the `rspec` command pretty much like the usual one.
 * Use the `cucumber` command pretty much like the usual one.
-* Use the `env test` command to switch to the test environment.
-* Use the `plot` command to plot an array of 2D points (accepts a Hash too).
 * Use the `rake`, `test`, `generate`, `destroy`, `update` commands as usual.
 * Type `help` to see the Pry help.